Beach Activities in Argyll: Top Essentials to Bring

 Aren’t the waters off Scotland cold?
 Well… yes.
 But if you’re just taking a quick dip, then having your swimming shorts or bikini is never a bad idea.
 Ostel Bay which looks out to the isle of Arran is great for families, as the water is shallow and small lagoons form on the beach at low tide.
 It’s one of the safest beaches there is!
 Calgary Bay on Mull and Crossapool Beach on Tiree are also nice swimming beaches.

-One of the nicest ways to enjoy Argyll’s coastline is from a stand up paddle board.
-Just imagine the tranquility of paddling along on the still waters of a loch and taking in the scenery!
+One of the nicest ways to enjoy Argyll’s coastline is from a stand-up paddleboard.
+Just imagine the tranquillity of paddling along on the still waters of a loch and taking in the scenery!

 Think you can’t surf in Scotland?
 Think again.
 Atlantic Breakers pound the west coast of Scotland and there are surf schools too.
 There are a couple of beaches you should check out in Argyll If you want to surf.
 First is Westport Beach on the Kintyre Peninsula.
 There’s a surfcam to check the waves before you arrive - but if they’re really big it’s only recommended for experienced surfers!
 Another option is Crossapool Beach on the island of Tiree, which is also known by the catchier moniker of the Hawaii of the West.
 You could even give SUP surfing a go here!